iiab/iiab-factory/content/vector-tiles/README.md

-## Offline OpenStreetMap + Vector Tile Regional Map Packs
+## Offline OpenStreetMap + Regional Vector Map Datasets

 ### Summary Architecture

-1. OpenStreetMap (OSM) data has been organized into [MVT](https://www.mapbox.com/vector-tiles/) Mapbox Vector Tile format.
+1. OpenMapTiles.com regularly publishes OpenStreetMap (OSM) data into [MVT](https://www.mapbox.com/vector-tiles/) Mapbox Vector Tile format, for dozens of regions around the world.
 (This is an [open standard](https://www.mapbox.com/vector-tiles/specification/) which puts all of a region's vector tiles into a single SQLite database, in this case serialized as [PBF](https://wiki.openstreetmap.org/wiki/PBF_Format) then wrapped into an .mbtiles file.)
-1. This OSM application works with highly zoomable such regional datasets AKA vector map packs &mdash; each having a very minimal footprint &mdash; since Internet-in-a-Box (IIAB) is typically running on a space-constrained microSD card in a Raspberry Pi.
-The critical 4 data files are cities1000.sqlite (25 MB) + these 3 .mbtiles files: (the [MBTiles](https://github.com/mapbox/mbtiles-spec) file format is used to store either raster/bitmap or vector tilesets)
+1. Internet-in-a-Box (IIAB) works with these highly zoomable regional vector map datasets &mdash; each having a very minimal footprint &mdash; yet displaying exceptional geographic detail.
+IIAB's space-constrained microSD cards (typically running in a Raspberry Pi) greatly benefit.
+1. The critical 4 data files are cities1000.sqlite (25 MB) + these 3 .mbtiles files: (the [MBTiles](https://github.com/mapbox/mbtiles-spec) file format is used to store either raster/bitmap or vector tilesets)
    1. The world's landmasses are covered by `base.mbtiles -> osm_z0-10_planet.mbtiles` (1.4 GB) at zoom levels 0-10, encoded as MVT/PBF vector maps.
    1. The world's oceans are covered by `ocean.mbtiles -> mymap.mbtiles` (87 MB) encoded as PNG raster/bitmap imagery.
    1. Finally the 3rd one is `details.mbtiles` which provides zoom levels 11-14 for any selected part of the world, encoded as MVT/PBF vector maps.
 1. An example that includes all 1 + 3 data files is http://download.iiab.io/content/OSM/vector-tiles/en-osm-omt-min.zip (1.5 GB, browsable at http://medbox.iiab.me/modules/en-osm-omt-min/).
-Specifically: in addition to 1000 cities (user searchable, by typing in city names) and the base maps for the world's landmasses and oceans, this also includes 109 MB file `detail.mbtiles -> 2017-07-03_california_san-francisco-bay.mbtiles` (whose detailed vector maps provide incredible geographic detail across California's [San Francisco Bay Area](https://openmaptiles.com/downloads/north-america/us/california/san-francisco-bay/)).
+Specifically: in addition to 1000 cities (user searchable, by typing in city names) and the above base maps for the world's landmasses and oceans, this also includes 109 MB file `detail.mbtiles -> 2017-07-03_california_san-francisco-bay.mbtiles` (whose detailed vector maps provide incredible geographic detail across California's [San Francisco Bay Area](https://openmaptiles.com/downloads/north-america/us/california/san-francisco-bay/)).
 1. Your Goal Below: replace this small 109 MB vector file, with a different local/larger region, of interest to your own community.
-These regional dataset plug-in files (AKA vector map packs) can be downloaded from https://openmaptiles.com/downloads/planet/ &mdash; <i>on the right column of this page, choose a region!</i>
+These regional vector map datasets (plug-in files) can be downloaded from https://openmaptiles.com/downloads/planet/ &mdash; <i>on the right column of this page, choose a region!</i>

 ### How To Include Zoomable Map Detail For Your Region